weiqiz3/CNN-Optimization/Project/README_m2.md

 #SBATCH --constraint="projects"
 ```

 **Note:** Only use the profiling configuration when actively collecting performance metrics.
+The `perf,nvperf` constraints instruct Delta to reserve a dedicated 4×A40 node for your job.
+This ensures that no other processes interfere with profiling but may result in longer wait times for node allocation.
 Using the standard configuration during development helps maintain resource availability for other cluster users by avoiding unnecessary exclusive node allocation.

 Nsight-Systems does not give you detailed kernel level performance metrics.
 For that, we will need to use `ncu` (Nsight-Compute).